ChrisHal/PTU2BIN/README.txt

   is a command-line switch to send the output of PTU2BIN to the terminal instead.

 BUILDING
+Dependancies:
+cxxopts.hpp (available at https://github.com/jarro2783/cxxopts.git)
+This must be in your include path

 Only the PTU2BIN executable needs to be build.
 The python script cna be used "as is".
 Since in normal configuration only standard C++ is used building should work on most systems.
 Instructions for Windows and Linux are privided: